 3 Reasons Why You Should

-If you’re like many women, you may wonder about mammogram age guidelines — when you should start having mammograms – or how often you need to get one.
+If you’re like many women, you may wonder about mammogram age guidelines–when you should start having mammograms–or how often you need to get one.
 You might wonder if you can fit a mammogram into your busy lifestyle.
-Or you may wonder if it’s safe to get a mammogram during the COVID-19 epidemic.
+Or you may wonder if it’s safe to get mammograms during COVID-19.
+[Updated Aug 2021]

 We have answers for you.
 Learn how easy and painless it is to get a mammogram – and why you should do it even during a pandemic.